Law Graduate Jobs – Training the firm’s future lawyers

-Here at Bonallack and Bishop, we are really proud of our programme for law graduate paralegals.
+Here at Bonallack & Bishop, we are really proud of our programme for trainee law graduate paralegals.

 In general we have two levels of paralegals.

-- New graduate paralegals – these entry level law degree or LPC graduates automatically form part of our Accelerated Development Programme.
+- New law graduate paralegals – these entry level law degree or LPC graduates automatically form part of our Accelerated Development Programme.
 The purpose of the programme is to provide more structured training and development for our paralegals, with the intention of bringing them on as our future lawyers, and to do so quickly.

 When selecting paralegals for either of these two positions, wherever possible, we choose candidates who live near to our 4 offices in Wiltshire and Hampshire.

-Click here to visit our jobs page with up-to-date details of any current paralegal vacancies
+Click here to visit our legal jobs page with up-to-date details of any current paralegal vacancies

 Why did we design this Programme?